salesforce/bazel-eclipse/docs/using_the_feature_settings.md

 Topics:

 - The output location for each source directory - needed to launch Java apps
+- where to find the prefs file for the workspace
+- global prefs: ~/.bazel/eclipse.properties

 ### Next Topic: Builds and the Bazel Eclipse Feature